dirkakrid/NetworkConfigSyntax/README.md

 There's updates that need to be done to all syntax files.
 I also will need to work on more such as Arista (EOS) or Brocode, Dell (Force-10) and others though most of the Cisco like IOS should work fairly well.

+There will also be further updates as to match <VARIABLE NAMES> such as prefix-list names and others.

 ### Installing

 **Without Git:** Download the zip from github, and extract the files to your Sublime Text "Packages" directory, into a new directory named `Network Config Syntax`.
 You can find the packages directy by going to Preferences -> Browse packages, within Sublime Text.